team-plask/3d-mcp/README.md

 1. **Add New Entities**: Define new entities and automatically get CRUD operations
 2. **Add New Compound Tools**: Combine existing atomic operations to create new functionality
-3. **Add New Platforms**: Implement the atomic tool in plug-in to support all functionality
+3. **Add New Platforms**: Implement the atomic tool interfaces in a new plugin

+See our contributing guide for more details on how to contribute.

+## License

+This project is licensed under the Apache License 2.0.

 ---